 Lulworth to Durdle Door is a must.
 It’s very short, but has one massive hill to tackle.
 If you want to make it longer, then you could walk all the way from Lulworth Cove to Weymouth.
 I did this one many years ago before this website, so I haven’t written it up.
 It is one of my favourites and the first hike I did in England which made me fall in love with it.
 I will get back to do it again, so I can put it on the website.

-Alternatively, if you head the other way to Swanage, you could try out the walk to Old Harry Rocks.
+Alternatively, if you head to Swanage, you could try out the walk to Old Harry Rocks.
 It’s a solid hike with more great Jurassic Coast views.

 For more walking ideas, you could check out the Visit Dorset website.